sboday/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 **History**: Updated 21 Apr 2016 to include the ``name`` value.
 Note that older tracking logs will still utilize the ``event_type`` value.
-Also note that from Fall 2015 until 21 Apr 2016, this event was emitted incorrectly and events may have been emitted even when the language menu wasn't being triggered.
+Also note that from Fall 2015 until 21 Apr 2016, this event was emitted incorrectly and events may have been emitted even when the language menu was not triggered.
 Added 17 Feb 2015.

 ``event`` **Member Fields**: